-The scrolling period chart is a special solution in that case if we would like to examine a longer time phase and within it an emphasized period.
+The scrolling period chart is a special solution if we want to examine a longer phase and an emphasized period.
 There are two instances of portraying the results of a period.

 The first one is when we create a detailed statement.
-This variant is especially for analysts, every little detail is displayed on the chart or on the dashboard.
+This variant is especially for analysts; every detail is displayed on the chart or the dashboard.

-In the second case we creating a form control based dashboard and only portray the highlighted events.
+In the second case, we created a form control-based dashboard and only displayed the highlighted events.

-The purpose of this is that the manager overviewing the report wouldn’t get lost in the details.
-It is important for a manager to get only the final data because he / she will make strategic decisions based on these.
+The manager’s overview of the report wouldn’t get lost in the details.
+A manager needs only the final data because they will make strategic decisions based on these.

-What will happen when we would like to portray the details and the summarizing data at the same time?
+What will happen when we want to display the details and summarize data simultaneously?
 This can be solved with the help of the scrolling period chart!

 Let’s see the base data!
-In this case we have built the starting Excel table especially simple.
-The goal of this is so we don’t get lost in the sea of numbers.
+In this case, we have built the starting Excel table especially simple.
+This goal is, so we don’t get lost in the sea of numbers.
 Let’s examine the following figure closely!

-The source of data for the scrolling period chart is a column containing dates and two columns containing of values.
-With the dates we have no problem; we will move the chart on the base of these.
-Of course we are talking about fixed values.
+The data source for the scrolling period chart is a column containing dates and two columns containing values.
+With the dates, we have no problem; we will move the chart to the base of these.
+But, of course, we are talking about fixed values.
 This is also true for the values of the second column.

-In the third column we use formulas for the display of one part of the data row of the whole data base on the chart.
+In the third column, we use formulas to display one part of the data row of the whole database on the chart.
 (We will talk about this at the end of the article.)

-On the bottom a scroll bar can be found.
-It plays an important role in the handling of the dates.
-We’ll explain in short terms why did we need it!
-The scroll bar is responsible for the movement of the scrolling period chart.
-It is a built in Excel controller that you can reach with the help of the Developer Tab.
+You can find a scroll bar at the bottom.
+It plays a vital role in the handling of the dates.
+We’ll explain in short terms why we need it!
+This form control is responsible for the movement of the scrolling period chart.
+It is a built-in Excel controller that you can reach with the help of the Developer Tab.

-On the horizontal axis we have set the dates and on the vertical axis the values.
+On the horizontal axis we have set the dates and values on the vertical axis.

 Scrolling Period Chart – Graphs

 The function of the three charts is as follows.
-The first one (can be seen on the very top) is a line chart (marked by blue color) portrays a part of the whole time period.
-In this Excel example we have chosen a 10 day interval.
+The first one (seen on the very top) is a line chart (marked by blue) that shows a part of the whole period.
+In this Excel example, we have chosen a 10-day interval.

-The second is a line chart represented by a dashed line (marked by dark blue color) portrays the values of the whole time period.
+The second is a line chart represented by a dashed line (marked by dark blue color) that portrays the values of the whole period.

-With simpler terms we have drawn here the values of the second column.
+We have drawn here the values of the second column in simpler terms.

-What really great about it is that it portrays this in comparison to the whole period.
+What is great about it is that it portrays this compared to the whole period.

-In the appearing Format Control window we can set that by the moving of the scroll bar how big of a time interval we shall portray.
+In the appearing Format Control window, we can set that by moving the scroll bar to how big of a time interval we shall portray.

 The value of the current setting is 6.
 This value continually increases or decreases by the right or left movement of the scroll bar.

-The minimal value doesn’t need extra explanation, the maximum value is 83 and this is exactly how many rows our data table contains.
-For this example we have portrayed an 83 day interval.
+The minimal value doesn’t need extra explanation; the maximum value is 83, which is exactly how many rows our data table contains.
+So, for this example, we have portrayed an 83-day interval.

-When we click on the arrow on the right side of the scroll bar then the value of the F1 cell will increase by 1.
-It is true inversely: by clicking on the left side arrow the value of the F1 cell will decrease by 1.
+When we click on the arrow on the right side of the scroll bar, then the value of the F1 cell will increase by 1.
+However, it is true inversely: by clicking on the left side arrow, the value of the F1 cell will decrease by 1.

-Let’s see some examples: if the value of the F1 cell is 6, than values between the 7th and 16th days will appear.
-If the value of the F1 cell is 0, than we will see the values of the first 10 days.
+Let’s see some examples: if the value of the F1 cell is 6, then values between the 7th and 16th days will appear.
+On the other hand, if the value of the F1 cell is 0, then we will see the values for the first ten days.